microsoft/vscode-remote-try-sqlserver/README.md

 1. **Connect via SQLCMD and create a new database**

     SQLCMD is already installed within the container.
-You can use it from the **Terminal** tab.
+You can use it from the **Terminal** tab, using the *bash* shell, for example.
 For example, you can execute a SQL Script.
 This example creates a new database.

     ```sql
     /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P P@ssw0rd -d master -i 01-CreateDatabase.sql